LiaScript/docs/README.md

 Some blurry and black-and-white video:

 !?[movie](https://www.youtube.com/watch?v=8pTEmbeENF4)<!--
-style = "filter: blur(5px);"
+style = "filter: blur(2px); grayscale(80%);"
 -->
 ```

                           --{{1}}--
-As you can see from the results, CSS is a pretty powerful tool and by using
+As you can see from the results, the entire bold text is treated as one block,
-HTML-comments to tweak your Markdown, you can still read the document with any
-ordinary Markdown interpreter that simply ignores these comments.
+whereby in the second case only the single word "text" gets modified.

                             {{1}}
 ********************************************************************************